pereznetworks/MyNotes/README.md

 # NET MAUI SAMPLE ***NOTES*** APP

-- THIS CODE IS PART OF LEARNING ENVIRONMENT.
+- THIS REPO IS PART OF LEARNING ENVIRONMENT.
 NO GAURANTEE, OF ANY KIND IS MADE OR IMPLIED.

 - The following code is modified from the original sample availanle on the Microsoft Learning portal.
 - [Microsoft Leaning Tutorial](https://learn.microsoft.com/en-us/training/modules/create-user-interface-xaml/)